TJaySteno/P09-react-gallery/README.md

 ---

 This project requires a working API key for Flickr.
 This can be acquired freely by visiting the site below and requesting one.
 From there, simply follow the instructions in 'config-template.js' to complete the setup.
-Thanks for checking out my app
+Thanks for checking out my app and happy coding.

 [https://www.flickr.com/services/apps/create/apply/]( https://www.flickr.com/services/apps/create/apply/)